 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A Federal Student Aid ID (FSA ID) is the credentials students and parents can use to access the U.S. Department of Education’s online system.
-If you or your child plans to apply for federal student aid, having an FSA ID can accelerate the application process, and it will also allow you to easily manage your aid online in the future.
+A Federal Student Aid ID (FSA ID) is the credential that students and parents can use to access the U.S. Department of Education’s online system.
+If you or your child plans to apply for federal student aid, having a FSA ID can accelerate the application process, and it will also allow you to easily manage your aid online in the future.